News and updates from Education Works - providing innovative, effective

-While spending time with schools over the last year, I'm delighted to see so many brilliant Working Walls in use.
+While spending time with schools, I'm delighted to see so many brilliant Working Walls in use.
 They are innovative and interactive - take a look at a few examples:

 The teacher has pre-prepared speech bubbles and photographs of all of his class - so that any good work, questioning, comments allows him to bring the children's photographs on the speech bubbles into the wall so that they become part of the display - good for self-esteem.
-The wall is a combination of teacher and children's work and there is a reminder of Maths targets.
+The wall is a combination of teacher and children's work.

 The first of 2 variations on a theme based on case study work in York.
 Reception practitioners add something new to the display every two/three days and the children are encouraged to say what it is.
 Sentences can then be written up by the practitioner or the children on the mini-whiteboards.